 and a list of references.

-page contains StatSupport, a program that supplies basic numerical functions for performing
+a small library that supplies numerical functions for performing

-Web.
+web.
 Ref.
-2 documents the algorithm for StatSupport's inverse normal distribution routine, which was used
+2 documents the algorithm for normsdist.js's inverse normal distribution routine, which is used

 to calculate Eqs.
 1 and 2.